ayak0/ayak0.github.io/_pages/research.md

 title: "Research"
 author_profile: true
 ---
-**I have worked on four first-author research projects: two published, one under revision, and one in preparation (as of June 2026).** My primary research focus is on deep earthquakes and deformation processes in subduction zones.
+**I have worked on four first-author research projects: two published, one under review, and one in preparation (as of June 2026).** My primary research focus is on deep earthquakes and deformation processes in subduction zones.
 I have also worked on low-frequency earthquakes in California as a visiting research student at UC Berkeley, and on delta deposition on Titan as a secondary research project at MIT EAPS.

 Main project(s): Deep earthquakes in subduction zones
 ------